Michalynn/cpsc1517-A03/README.md

 # cpsc1517-A03
 coded examples from Don (Instructor)

-this repository hold the classroom examples for section A03 of CPSC1517 in September 2019
+this is the line that I changed

 Instructor: Don Welch